Risk Estimation in a Markov Cost Process: Lower and Upper Bounds: Problem Formulation and Preliminaries

 \begin{definition}[Risk Estimation Algorithm] A risk estimation algorithm $\sA$ is a tuple $(\rp, \h{\eta})$ made up of a reset policy $\rp$ and an estimator $\h{\eta}.$ \end{definition}

-Loosely, $\rp$ specifies the rule to reset the given Markov chain $M$, i.e., stop its natural evolution under $P,$ and restart it from a state sampled from $\nu.$ On the other hand, $\h{\eta}$ describes how to transform the observations of states, single-stage costs, and resets into an estimate of the given risk measure.
+Loosely, $\rp$ specifies the rule to reset the given Markov chain $M$, i.e., stop its natural evolution under $P,$ and restart it from a state sampled from $\nu.$ On the other hand, $\h{\eta}$ describes how to transform the observations of states, resets, and single-stage costs into an estimate of the given risk measure.